How killing time at a laundromat set Lily Zhang on a path to multiple Olympics

 “She’s always been my No. 1 supporter,” Zhang said.
 “Encouraged me to follow my dreams, even when I myself don’t know if I should do that.”

-Sometimes Xiao is even more than just a cheerleader: “Table tennis is a bit underfunded in the US, I oftentimes to have a coach.
-She will take that spot sometimes and even though she might not know table tennis form technical standpoint, she helps me through the really tough moments.
+Sometimes Xiao is even more than just a cheerleader: “Table tennis is a bit underfunded in the US, I oftentimes don’t have a coach.
+She will take that spot sometimes and even though she might not know table tennis from a technical standpoint, she helps me through the really tough moments.
 I’m the luckiest girl in the world; I wouldn’t be here without her.”

 Now aged 29, Zhang’s star continues to rise; in 2023, Major League Table Tennis became the first professional league for the sport in the United States and in December, the Bay Area Blasters’ star became the first female player to top its power rankings.
 In fact, she was the only female player in the top 10.